niplav/site/eccentric.md

 		* Examples:
 			* At some point someone must have invented music.
 That was a pretty big deal!
 Maybe we're missing a bunch of these kinds of things and don't even notice.
 			* Same for meditation.
-* Philosophically Solving Language
-	* Via Conlangs
-	* We have Loglan & Lojban & Láadan & Ithkuil, but there's never been a *concerted* efffort at this?
 * Really Out There Stuff Institute (ROTSI)
 	* Focus on exotic decision theories, acausal trade, UDASSA, infinite ethics etc. Global priorities research on steroids.
-* The Distillation Team
-	* A group of people whose sole job it is to talk with smart people whose perfectionism blocks them from writing any of their ideas down and doing it for them
-* The Meta-Analysis Team
-	* A group of people who, whenever I have a question, do a deep dive into the topic & produce a large & in-depth report on the topic (ideally Gwern-style, but I would be willing to make compromises)